NCCAOM GOVERNANCE

 In 2015, Zand was inducted into the Hall of Legends, and acknowledged by the National Nutritional Food Association and New Hope as a thought leader, innovator and leader in the natural products industry.

-Zand began her first term on the NCCAOM Board of Commissioners in February, 2017.
+Zand began her first term on the NCCAOM Board of Commissioners in February, 2017 and was elected Chair of the Board in 2023.

 Steven L. Rosenblatt, M.D., PhD, L.Ac